 Deer and Hog Consumption Pathway-SRS holds annual hunts for the public to control the Site's deer and wild hog populations and to reduce animal-vehicle accidents.
 The estimated dose from consuming harvested deer or hog meat is determined for every onsite hunter.
-Table 6-7 presents the maximum potential dose an onsite hunter received in 2020 as 10.6 mrem (0.106 mSv), or 10.6% of DOE's 100 mrem/yr dose limit.
-This dose is for a hunter who harvested one animal (one deer) during the
+Due to pandemic restrictions, there were no annual hunts held in 2021.
+However, SRS collected flesh samples from feral hogs that had been trapped in various hunt compartments onsite and analyzed them for radionuclides.
+The results were used to calculate dose to sportsman in the vicinity of the Site.